AnyLog-co/documentation/background processes.md

 ## HA Process

 Delivers data files processed by the local node to a standby node or nodes.

-When operator ingests data, the process can record the hash values of the files ingested into tsd_info table.
+When an operator ingests data, the process records the hash values of the files ingested.

+If HA is activated, every file processed is transferred to the standby nodes.
+Users can enable a synchronization process to validate that all the data on a particular node is available on the standby nodes and if differences are found, the process will transfer the needed data to make the nodes identical.